36-650-Fall-2021/course-project-emilyzengers/README.md

 Below is a partial summary of my Fifa table infrastructure.
 ![image](https://user-images.githubusercontent.com/69126128/139150872-9087639f-98c6-48ba-976e-d44bdc56eac3.png)

+### Running the Application
+Below, I will describe the steps to get my application running.

+#### Step 1
-With regards to creating the tables for Player20 and Player 19, the following sql queries were used.<br />
+To create the tables in SQL for Player20 and Player 19, the following SQL queries were used.<br />

 CREATE TABLE fifa.players20 (
 	sofifa_id integer,